 Some women do experience weight gain, if this happens to you, speak with your healthcare provider, it may be that an alternative form of hormonal contraception is better suited to you.

 Some women think that the next injection should only be given when the next bleeding begins.
 Bleeding episodes should not guide the injection schedule.
 However, a woman should receive the injection every 8 weeks or every 12 weeks depending on the type.
 The timing of injections should not be based on her monthly bleeding.

 Generally, no. Some women using injectables report these complaints.
 The great majority of injectables users do not report any such changes, however, and some report that both mood and sex drive improve.
 It is difficult to tell whether such changes are due to injections or to other reasons.
 There is no evidence that injectable contraceptives affect women’s sexual behavior.

 When you use injectable contraceptives you may have bleeding and spotting between periods.
 The menstrual bleeding may vary from slight staining between menstrual periods to breakthrough bleeding, which is a flow much like a regular period.
-It occurs most often during the first few months of usage, but may also occur after you have been using the vaginal ring for some time.
+It occurs most often during the first few months of usage, but may also occur after you have been using the contraceptive injection for some time.
 Such bleeding may be temporary and usually does not indicate any serious problems.
 It is important to continue using the injections on schedule.
 If the irregular bleeding or spotting is heavy or lasts for more than a few days, you should consult your doctor or healthcare provider.